spandan1460/self-hosted-runner-BITS-Assignment/README.md

 * Installing Docker CLI
 For this to work we need a `dockerfile` and follow instructions to [Install Docker](https://docs.docker.com/engine/install/debian/).
-I would grab the content and create statements for my `dockerfile` </br>
+We would grab the content and create statements for my `dockerfile` </br>

 Now notice that we only install the `docker` CLI. </br> This is because we want our running pipelines to be able to run docker commands , but the actual docker server runs elsewhere </br>